JefersonMelo/01-URI/09-SQL/URI-2616/README.md

 ### Solução

 ```"
-  SELECT cliente.id, cliente.name
+SELECT customers.id, customers.name
-  FROM customers AS cliente
+FROM customers
-  WHERE cliente.id NOT IN(
+WHERE customers.id NOT IN(
-    SELECT locacao.id_customers
+  SELECT locations.id_customers
-    FROM locations AS locacao
+  FROM locations
-    WHERE locacao.id_customers = cliente.id
+  WHERE locations.id_customers = customers.id
 );
 ```